High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Background

 \subsection{The GKP qubit}

-Gottesman, Kitaev, and Preskill proposed a method to encode a qubit in an oscillator's $q$ (position) and $p$ (momentum) quadratures to correct errors caused by a small deviation in the $q$ and $p$ quadratures~\cite{GKP}.
-The basis of the GKP qubit is composed of a series of Gaussian peaks of width $\sigma$ and separation $\sqrt{\pi}$ embedded in a larger Gaussian envelope of width 1/$\sigma$.
-Although in the case of infinite squeezing ($\sigma \rightarrow 0$) the GKP qubit bases become orthogonal, in the case of finite squeezing, the approximate code states are not orthogonal.
+Gottesman, Kitaev, and Preskill proposed a method to encode a qubit in an oscillator's $q$ (position) and $p$ (momentum) quadratures to correct errors caused by a small deviation in the $q$ and $p$ quadratures~\cite{gottesman2001encoding}.
+We refer the state encoded by their scheme as the GKP qubit.
+The ideal code states of the GKP qubit are Dirac combs in $q$ and $p$ quadratures, which are described as $\ket {{0}}_{\rm GKP}= \sum_{m=- \infty}^{\infty}\ket{2m\sqrt{\pi}}_q$ and $\ket {{1}}_{\rm GKP}= \sum_{m=- \infty}^{\infty}\ket{(2m+1)\sqrt{\pi}}_q$, respectively.
+The ideal GKP code state is not a normalizable state and it requires infinite squeezing.
+Thus, physical states for the GKP code are finitely squeezed approximations.
+The basis of the GKP qubit with finite squeezing is composed of a series of Gaussian peaks of width $\sigma$ and separation $\sqrt{\pi}$ embedded in a larger Gaussian envelope of width 1/$\sigma$.
 The approximate code states $\ket {\widetilde{0}}$ and $\ket {\widetilde{1}}$ are defined as

-In the case of the finite squeezing, there is a finite probability of misidentifying $\ket {\widetilde{0}}$ as $\ket {\widetilde{1}}$, and vice versa.
+The squeezing level $s$ is defined by $s=-10{\rm log}_{10}2{\sigma}^2$.
+In the case of finite squeezing, there is a finite probability of misidentifying $\ket {\widetilde{0}}$ as $\ket {\widetilde{1}}$, and vice versa.
 Provided the magnitude of the true deviation is more than $\sqrt{\pi}/2$ from the peak value, the decision of the bit value is incorrect.
 The probability $E(\sigma^2)$ of misidentifying the bit value is calculated by